Round Robin Vision Statement

 2013 -- Michael Baer

 2012 -- Doug Cochran

 2009 -- Neill Harvey-Smith

 Our commitment: deliver the best judging in the world

 Every year the Round Robin attracts an amazing array of judges from around the world.
 Our goal is to ensure that every judge at the Round Robin either has broken as a judge at Worlds or is qualified to do so.
 As with our competitors, we work to ensure that there is international diversity in our judging pool.
-Below is a sampling of the judges we have had in just the past few years: Mary Nugent, Michael Kotrly, Tom Gole, Stephen Boyle, Monica Ferris, TJ, Alex Worsnip, Marguerite Carter, Michael Baer, Jason Rogers, Pam Cohn, Murphy O'Connor, Richard Lau, Peter Neilson, Zheng Bo, Fiona Simpson, Cormac Early, Simone van Elk, Steve Penner, Alex Just, Julia Fetherston, Romeo Maione, Buzz Klinger, Shengwu Li, James Hardy, Ratib Ali, Jonathan Leader Maynard, Gavin Illseley, Gemma Buckley, Sarah Balakrishnan, John McKee, Sesenu Woldemariam, Suthan Thomas, Brent Schmidt, Mohammad Naiz, Taylor Blackburn, Georgiana Mihut, Duncan Crowe, and Carlo Cabrera.
-We only need 14 judges for single panels or 25 for dual panels, so we can keep our standards very high.
+Below is a sampling of the judges we have had in just the past few years: Mary Nugent, Michael Kotrly, Tom Gole, Stephen Boyle, Monica Ferris, TJ, Alex Worsnip, Marguerite Carter, Michael Baer, Jason Rogers, Pam Cohn, Murphy O'Connor, Richard Lau, Peter Neilson, Zheng Bo, Fiona Simpson, Cormac Early, Simone van Elk, Steve Penner, Alex Just, Julia Fetherston, Romeo Maione, Buzz Klinger, Shengwu Li, James Hardy, Ratib Ali, Jonathan Leader Maynard, Gavin Illseley, Gemma Buckley, Sarah Balakrishnan, John McKee, Sesenu Woldemariam and Suthan Thomas.
+Since we only need 14 judges, we can keep our standards very high.